Planck 2015 results. XIX. Constraints on primordial magnetic fields: Introduction

 The first release of {\Planck}\footnote{\Planck\ (\url{http://www.esa.int/Planck}) is a project of the European Space Agency (ESA) with instruments provided by two scientific consortia funded by ESA member states and led by Principal Investigators from France and Italy, telescope reflectors provided through a collaboration between ESA and a scientific consortium led and funded by Denmark, and additional contributions from NASA (USA).} data in 2013 has led to some of most stringent constraints on PMFs \citep[see][]{planck2013-p11}.
 The scope of this paper is to provide the ``{\Planck} constraints on PMFs'' through combined analyses of the temperature and polarization data.
 The results of this paper are derived from \Planck\ products, which are based on the work done in \cite{planck2014-a01}, \cite{planck2014-a03}, \cite{planck2014-a04}, \cite{planck2014-a05}, \cite{planck2014-a06}, \cite{planck2014-a07}, \cite{planck2014-a08}, and \cite{planck2014-a09}.
 Before going into the description of our analysis, we briefly discuss the most important PMF models.

-The simplest PMF model is a homogeneous field.
+The simplest PMF model is that of a homogeneous field.
 This model cannot be included in a homogeneously and isotropically expanding cosmological model.
-It needs to be analysed in the context of an anisotropic cosmological model with associated isotropy-breaking predictions \citep{2008PhRvD..78f3012K}, which are already strongly constrained by COBE data \citep{1997PhRvL..78.3610B}.
+It needs to be analysed in the context of an anisotropic cosmological model with associated isotropy-breaking predictions \citep{2008PhRvD..78f3012K}, and has already been strongly constrained by COBE data \citep{1997PhRvL..78.3610B}.
+More recently, \cite{2011JCAP...06..017A} have reconsidered the impact of a homogeneous large-scale magnetic field on the CMB anisotropies, with the addition of the contribution from free-streaming particles like neutrinos.
+The presence of the anisotropic neutrino stress induces a compensation of the magnetic field effect, allowing for a larger homogeneous-field amplitude than concluded from previous analyses.

 The most widely used model of PMFs is a stochastic background modelled as a fully inhomogeneous component of the cosmological plasma (we neglect PMF energy density and anisotropic stress contributions at the homogeneous level), with the energy momentum tensor components (quadratic in the fields) on the same footing as cosmological perturbations.
 Within this model, PMFs leave several signatures in the CMB temperature and polarization anisotropy patterns, inducing also non-Gaussianities.

 In this paper, we predict and analyse four different types of PMF signatures: the impact on the CMB power spectra in temperature and polarization; the impact on polarization power spectra induced by Faraday rotation; the impact on CMB non-Gaussianities and the related non-zero magnetically-induced bispectra; and finally the impact on the statistics of CMB anisotropies and in particular the breaking of statistical isotropy, given by induced correlations in harmonic space.